isSerge/good-first-bot-rs/readme.md

 ## Running with Docker

 This project includes a `Dockerfile` and a `docker-compose.yml` for easy management.

-# Build and Run Locally with Docker Compose
+In order to build and run with Docker Compose:

 1. Create a data directory on your host machine: The `docker-compose.yml` is configured to mount a host directory for SQLite database persistence.